SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/custom/file-operation.md

   - dbfs
 ---

-Helps perform file operations like `copy` and `move` on different file systems
+Helps perform file operations like `copy` and `move` on different file systems.

 ## Parameters